Indonesian or Bahasa Indonesia is the Language of 43 million native speakers and over 150 million second-language speakers.

 Due to the many common dialects of the language, they’re more or less used to hearing the language pronounced in different ways, meaning that chances are that you’ll be understood even if you make a few mistakes when speaking.

 Indonesian, being an Austronesian language is completely unrelated to English and other Indo-European languages.
-This means, in turn, that Indonesian words are made up from another logic than most languages we’re used to hearing, making the vocabulary a little more foreign to the ear.
+This means, in turn, that Indonesian words are made up according to another logic than most languages we’re used to hearing, making the vocabulary a little more foreign to the ear.

 What this means is that when you learn a new word, you’ll need to create more bonds, or more associations in your mind in order to remember it.
 If you were to learn Dutch, it’s just easier to remember that “huis” means “house” than it’s the case with Indonesian.
 (The Indonesian word for house is “rumah”).